The expert's guide to optimising your ADSL2+ connection

 The best approach is to buy an Uninterruptible Power Supply (UPS) and plug your router into it.
 It's a great idea to buy a UPS large enough to run your computer as well - power problems cause more unexplained computer crashes than you'd expect.

-NOTE: Some sources of voltage drops can be local (e.g., Large household appliances on the same circuit, such as air-conditioners and fridges) and others can be remote (e.g. The next door neighbour's high powered welder).
+NOTE: Some sources of voltage drops can be local (for example, large household appliances on the same circuit, such as air-conditioners and fridges) and others can be remote (for example, the next door neighbour's high powered welder).

 Sometimes your ADSL line speed might look great, and downloads from local servers work well (such as Internode's mirror), but download speeds from distant (overseas) sites are slower.

 This is a common problem for many computer operating systems made in Redmond, Washington, USA (and some others).
-If you are running Windows, in particular, and if you haven't yet tuned your TCP/IP stack (Google 'Dr TCP', 'TCP Optimizer' and/or 'tuning TCP window size') - it is worth trying.
+If you are running Windows, in particular, and if you haven't yet tuned your TCP/IP stack (Search Google for 'Dr TCP', 'TCP Optimizer', and/or 'tuning TCP window size') - it is worth trying.

-TCP Window Size problems are easily proven - if you observe that one download from a well-connected, but internationally distant, server is slow, but that two or more downloads from that location at once all run at the same speed - meaning your aggregate download speed 'fills' your connection if you do multiple downloads at once.
+TCP Window Size problems are easily proven - if you observe that one download from a well-connected - but internationally distant - server is slow, but that two or more downloads from that location at once all run at the same speed - meaning your total download speed 'fills' your connection if you do multiple downloads at once.

-Similarly to Bluetooth, many cordless phones use the 2.4 GHz wireless band and may conflict with Wi-Fi, lowering performance and/or causing problems using the cordless phones.
+Like Bluetooth, many cordless phones use the 2.4 GHz wireless band, and may conflict with WiFi.
+This can lower performance and/or cause problems using the cordless phones.

-The best solution is to switch to cordless phones running in a different band - e.g., DECT phones.
-Alternatively, you may be able to adjust your phone and Wi-Fi channels to ensure maximum separation - or set up your Wi-Fi network in a frequency other than 2.4 GHz (for example, 5 GHz).
+The best solution is to switch to a DECT cordless phone system, as it uses a different band.
+You may also be able to adjust your phone and WiFi channels to ensure maximum separation.
+Alternatively, set up your WiFi on a frequency other than 2.4 GHz (for example, 5 GHz).

-If you've worked through this list and you still have performance problems, please contact our Support team.
+If you've worked through this list and you still have problems, please contact our Support team.

-Start by indicating that you have worked through this list - and be prepared to confirm isolation test results, indicate if your wiring has been checked, and advise if a central splitter is installed - as this will help our Support team troubleshoot your service.
+Start by indicating that you have worked through this list.
+Be prepared to confirm isolation test results, state if your wiring has been checked, and advise if a central splitter is installed - as this will help our Support team troubleshoot your service.